How to unlock the Artificer in Risk of Rain 2

 Utility Skills

-- Snapfreeze: the Artificer creates a barrier that freezes deals 100% damage to enemies.
+- Snapfreeze: the Artificer creates a barrier that freezes and deals 100% damage to enemies.
 It can also freeze burning enemies without extinguishing the fires.
-It also cannot freeze bosses, but can freeze the final boss.
-The barrier’s hitboxes are about 2.5-meters across and 5-meter tall.
+It also cannot freeze bosses but can freeze the final boss.
+The barrier’s hitboxes are about 2.5 meters across and five-meter tall.

 Special Skills